 - Alcohol: Abstinence is supported as a primary option.
 Consuming alcoholic beverages legally and in moderation is acceptable.
 Drinking alcohol excessively is not.
-Unlawful behaviors involving alcohol are prohibited.
+Unlawful behaviors involving alcohol are prohibited, including consuming alcohol under the age of 21.
 Disruptive behavior that creates potential for harm or infringes on the rights of others is prohibited. - Illegal and Other Drugs: There is zero-tolerance for the unlawful possession and use of illegal drugs.
 This zero-tolerance also applies to improperly using prescription medications, controlled substances, or other legal drugs.
 Possessing drug paraphernalia is prohibited. - Education: The College supports and utilizes alcohol and drug education and early intervention programs where appropriate.
 Self-referral to such programs is strongly encouraged and participation is strictly confidential.
 Community members are expected to be aware of the risks associated with abuse of alcohol and other drugs and the education and early intervention programs available to the community.